caroline-h-nielsen/caroline-h-nielsen/README.md

 - 📫 How to reach me: cn498@drexel.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am autistic and am high on the autism spectrum, so apologies in advance if I say something rude by accident.
 Understanding social cues is a constant work in progress.

+Here is a link to the [Library Carpentry Topics](https://github.com/topics/library-carpentry) page.
 -->